 1. In Tong v.
-State, S.W.
-2d , No. 73,058 (Tex.
+State, 25 S.W.
+3d 707, 709 (Tex.
 Crim.
 App.
-April 13, 2000), appellant argued that he was deprived of his rights to due process, due course of law and effective assistance of counsel because the trial court initially promised him unlimited peremptory challenges, but then changed its mind later.
-The court of criminal appeals acknowledged that there was some support in the record for this claim, but faulted appellant for citing only one case, which it found inapplicable.
-"This is not to say that appellant may not make a novel argument for which there is no authroity directly on point.
+2000), appellant argued that he was deprived of his rights to due process, due course of law and effective assistance of counsel because the trial court initially promised him unlimited peremptory challenges, but then changed its mind later.
+The court of criminal appeals acknowledged that there was some factual support in the record for this claim, but faulted appellant for citing only one case, which it found inapplicable.
+"This is not to say that appellant may not make a novel argument for which there is no authority directly on point.
 However, in making such an argument, appellant must ground his contention in analogous case law or provide the Court with the relevant jurisprudential framework for evaluating his claim.
 In failing to provide any relevant authority suggesting how the judges's actions violated any of appellant's constitutional rights, we find the issue to be inadequately briefed."
-Id.
+Id. at 710.
+On appellant's motion for rehearing, the court reiterated its complaint that appellant had relied on a case which dealt with assessing harm, and that it did not support his appellate claim of detrimental reliance.
+"When briefing an issue on direct appeal, the question of error should always be addressed first, followed by a discussion of whether or not the alleged error is harmful."
+Id. at 718.